Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 “Nothing yet, but I’ll wave you down when I’m ready to order,” he said very obviously wanting to get rid of the server as soon as possible.

-Bridgit felt a flood of emotions course through her.
-Enraged at the impertinence of this man… Curiosity at the bizarre nature of his actions, her cold beverage, and of essentially everything within sight and earshot… and a mild sense of fear that she that she was seemingly trapped in a bizarre play from which she knew not how to leave.
+Bridgit felt a diluvial range of emotions course through her.
+Enraged at the impertinence of this man… Curiosity at the bizarre nature of his actions, her cold beverage, and of essentially everything within sight and earshot… and a mild sense of fear that she was seemingly trapped in a bizarre play from which she knew not how to leave.

 “OK, well, I guess it all started when I found out that Dmitri Mendeleev, you know, the guy who came up with the periodic table of elements.”
 The fact that this man seemed to know her was one thing – he might simply have made an error and thought she was someone else… But he called her “Bridge”! …and then there was the fact that everyone and everything around her was peculiar beyond measure…